 Cameron is a member in the firm’s Litigation and Construction Services departments.
 He has appeared in state and federal courts throughout the country representing multinational corporations, small business owners and individuals embroiled in disputes.
-Cameron’s litigation practice spans complex commercial litigation, foreclosure, lender liability, and shareholder oppression/dissolution matters.
+Cameron’s litigation practice spans complex commercial litigation, bankruptcy, foreclosure, lender liability, and shareholder oppression/dissolution matters.

 As a key member of the firm’s Construction Services department, Cameron counsels developers, real estate equity and opportunity funds, sureties and contractors in all aspects of construction litigation, from disputes arising from the development of multi-phase, multi-million dollar commercial projects to construction defects in residential homes.